emiltj/cds-language-exam/assignment_4/README.md

 As can be seen in the table above, the problem identified in the creation of the edgelist leaks through - when looking at the excerpt Clinton appears twice.
 Does Clinton refer to Bill Clinton or Hillary?
 Or perhaps sometimes Bill and other times Hillary?
 We cannot know for sure.
 Regardless when looking at eigenvector centrality, it seems that Trump and Clinton have many connections to other highly connected people.
 When looking at betweenness centrality, it appears that Clinton functions as a link between a lot of other nodes, glueing many people together.
 When looking at degree centrality - sheer number of connections, Clinton and Trump appears at the clear top.

-Important to note though; the short summary of the results here are merely on the basis of the small excerpt for reasons of simplicity.
+Important to note though; the short summary of the results here are merely on the basis of the small excerpt for reasons of clarification.
 It is also worthwhile mentioning that the exact scores are not to be trusted too much, due to the same people appearing as multiple nodes (e.g. Clinton, Hillary Clinton, etc.).
-The script producing this table, seems to work according to the desired outcome although another edgelist would have been desired.
+The script producing this table, seems to work according to the desired outcome.
+Another edgelist without duplicates to test this script would have been desired.

 <!-- USAGE -->
 ## Usage